 This courses introduces key concepts for computational literacy in a data science context:

-This course may be both fast paced as we intend to cover a considerable amount of material, and may still be a little rough at the edges as it is only second iteration of this course — and delivered online.
+This course is both fast paced.
+We cover a considerable amount of material.
+It may still be a little rough at the edges as it is only second iteration of this course — and delivered online.